 Apart from elaborating on what the company expects from prospects, the onboarding process should also focus on making them understand the company norms and culture.
 Chris was able to figure out the culture of Henderson-Calloway from his experience, but he wasn’t impressed.
 Millennials want to see organizations that are very self-aware about their culture and actively work to improve it.

 Mission and values are important to discuss, but not in an arbitrary manner.
 Connect it to real stories and real people.
 Show how they’re related to job performance and expectations.
 Millennials don’t mind being pushed to do great work, but they care about the why and the how.

 For a generation who grew up with digital devices, they want to finish tasks with the flick of a finger.
 Don’t make them sit through time-consuming paperwork marathons.
-Find a flexible digital onboarding platform to collect and parse all of their data for all of your different processes.
+Find a flexible digital onboarding app to collect and parse all of their data for all of your different processes.